astarinmymind/consensys-dev-bootcamp/README.md

     - timestamp: output of Unix time() function at block's creation
           - used in calculation of difficulty level
           - allows verification of order of blocks in the chain

+    - created new account
+    - mined private chain
+    - sent transaction
+    - checked balance
+ - Created private blockchain with proof of authority consensus mechanism (**geth-poa**)
+    - used native geth proof-of-authority protocol *clique*
+    - configured clique via puppeth for creating custom genesis blocks
+    - used bootnode to act as a router/hub where all nodes pass information and receive information from this node
+    - launched node1 with genesis block (node1 is a mining node)
+    - launched node2 and node3 to interact with blockchain
+    - sent transactions from nodes to each other